LeoToso/LeoToso.github.io/_pages/about.md

 Mentoring
 ------
-Over the Summer and Fall of 2023, I had the pleasure of mentoring two amazing MS EE students at Columbia:
+Over the Summer and Fall of 2023, I had the pleasure of mentoring two outstanding MS EE students at Columbia:
 1. <b>Patrick Munar </b> on "Optimizing General Anesthesia: A Unified Model paired with Model Predictive Control and Extended Kalman Filtering" (paper in preparation)
 2. <b>Zhe Mo </b> on ["SOSPy: A Python library for solving sum-of-squares programming"](https://pypi.org/project/SOSPy/)

 Teaching
 ------
-I love teaching! and over the past few years I had the pleasure of serving as a TA for:
+I love teaching! and over the past few years I had the chance of serving as a TA for:

 <ul>
 <li> James Anderson's Convex Optimization, Fall 2023.
 Columbia University. </li>